mbauer575/osuc-emd-data/README.md

 Current state:
 - Will download from servers while connected to OSU Private network
 - Does some calculations on data and saves nessasary information to AZURE DATABASE
 - Duplicate data checking only works while its running.
-May send same datapoint when newly started up.
+May send same datapoint when program is restarted.

 Requirements:
 - Use pip install -r requirements.txt